dgerabagi/data-curation-environment/flattened_repo.md

 ### A44.
 DCE - Phase 1 - Word Document Handling Strategy
 - **Description:** Defines the strategy for handling Word document files (.docx) by converting them to text on-demand and caching them in memory for flattening.
 - **Tags:** feature plan, docx, text extraction, virtualization, cache, phase 1

+### A45.
+DCE - Phase 2 - Pop-out Co-Pilot Window - Feature Plan
+- **Description:** Outlines the technical strategy to allow the Parallel Co-Pilot panel to be "popped out" into a separate window by re-implementing it as a main editor WebviewPanel.
+- **Tags:** feature plan, phase 2, pop-out, window, webview, ux

+### A46.
+DCE - Phase 2 - Paste and Parse Response - Feature Plan
+- **Description:** Details the plan for allowing users to paste a full AI response into a tab, which the extension will then parse to identify file paths referenced within XML tags.
+- **Tags:** feature plan, phase 2, paste, parse, workflow, automation

 ## II.
 Standalone Utilities & Guides